 The first step is to find a good chunk of time.
 For initial sessions and tentative attempts at Contemplative Prayer I suggest you keep a timer set at about 15 minutes.

-At this point, we are trying nothing spiritual beyond acknowledging that our bodies, as part of God’s good creation cannot and will not ever be separated from a “soul.”
+At this point, we are trying nothing spiritual beyond acknowledging that our bodies.
+Part of God’s good creation cannot and will not ever be separated from a “soul.”
 For even in glorification, the saints are embodied and resurrected.

 Gnostics here think they are laying aside; a better view is that we are bringing the body inline.